JacobVHS/dev_env/roles/fedora_dev_env/README.md

 # MacOS Development Environment Configuration Management

 ## Use Case
 Purpose of this playbook is to install packages, programs and configurations needed for my development workflow via Pip, homebrew and shell.
-Sudo elevation is only required for adding to /usr/local/bin whereas brew and pip should remain on the user level.
+Sudo elevation is required and pip will apply to all users.

-Prepares the following:
+### Prepares the following:
 - Ansible
 - Python Packages
 - Fonts